pive/rpi1306i2c/README.md

 # rpi1306i2c

-A minimal C++ library for driving I2C SSD 1306 OLED displays on Rapsberry Pi, without dependencies.
+A minimal C++ header-only library for driving I2C SSD 1306 OLED displays on Rapsberry Pi, without dependencies.
 Handles 128x32 and 128x64 screens.
+Note that it also allows I2C multiplexers to be used, such as TCA9548A.

 ## Disclaimers